install

 description: >

-Install and configure the Prismor security stack on a developer machine — both
+Install and configure the Prismor (Warden) on a developer machine so it

 ---

-You are installing the Prismor security stack on this machine.
-There are two
+You are installing the Prismor on this machine.
+It is a runtime security

 ---